Silver Apricot

 Restaurant in New York City, U.S.

 Silver Apricot was a Chinese restaurant located in the West Village neighborhood of New York City.

 History

 Simone Tong opened the restaurant in July 2020.
 The restaurant closed temporarily in early 2021.
-The restaurant's name was derived from a name for the gingko tree.
+The restaurant's name was derived from a name for the ginkgo tree.
 Due to the COVID-19 pandemic and associated restaurant closures, the restaurant initially served food designed to work well as takeaway.
 During the pandemic, the restaurant had an outdoor dining shed.
 The restaurant's kitchen was characterized by co-owner Emmeline Zhao as "tiny" at 90 square feet.

 Zhao operated Figure Eight during same time she operated Silver Apricot; the two restaurants were located next to each other on Cornelia Street.
 In July 2024, the restaurant's operators announced Silver Apricot would close the following month and that they would retain the space to open a new restaurant, Cora.